 - Extreme changes in the family situation

 - Social deprivation or alienation

-- Causal or co-occurring mental conditions such as clinical depression, generalized anxiety, or Post-Traumatic Stress Disorder (PTSD)
+- Causal or co-occurring mental conditions such as clinical depression or generalized anxiety

 - Suicidal behavior

 If you or someone you love displays suicidal behavior, get professional help immediately.
 More than being a causal factor of addiction, this behavior is a life-threatening emergency.

 College students away from home can be subjected to a whole new list of risk factors, including: